Best TVs for bright rooms 2026: 8 Compared (8 Sources)

 Summary

-Choosing a TV for a bright room in 2026 comes down to two factors: raw brightness (measured in nits) and anti-reflective technology.
-The Samsung S95F QD-OLED (~$2,500 for 65") is the best overall TV for bright rooms, combining 2,300-nit peak HDR output with Glare Free 2.0 matte coating that virtually eliminates reflections from windows and lamps.
-It's the first OLED that genuinely competes with Mini-LED in sunlit rooms.
-For rooms with direct sunlight, Mini-LED TVs still hold the advantage on sustained full-screen brightness — the Sony BRAVIA 9 reaches 2,800 nits with 1,512 mini-LED zones and X-Anti Reflection coating. [src1, src2, src6]
+Choosing a TV for a bright room in 2026 comes down to two factors: raw brightness (measured in nits) and anti-reflective screen technology.
+The Samsung S95F QD-OLED (~$2,200 for 65") remains the best overall choice for moderately bright rooms, combining ~2,300-nit peak HDR output with Glare Free 2.0 matte coating that virtually eliminates reflections from windows and lamps.
+It is the OLED that genuinely competes with Mini-LED in sunlit conditions.
+The LG G5 OLED (~$1,650-2,500) now matches or beats the S95F on raw HDR brightness — TechRadar measured the G5 at ~4,000 nits in 10% windows, but its glossy panel reflects more direct light than the S95F's matte coating. [src1, src2, src3, src6]

 Hisense U6N~$350-700Mini-LED QLED~1,000 nitsStandardHDR10+, Dolby VisionBest budgetCheck price